Monitoring

 - Navigate to your project in the dashboard

-- Open the Metrics tab for any container
+- Open the Monitoring tab

-- View real-time charts and current values
+- View real-time metrics and charts

 Accessing Metrics